TeskaLabs/asab-webui/doc/asab-microservices.md

-# ASAB Microservices
+# ASAB Instances

-ASAB WebUI Microservices is a page with a list of available microservices.
-It contains information about their hosts and launch time.
-By clicking on the particular microservice you will be able to watch the content of that microservice.
+ASAB WebUI Instances is a page with a list of available instances.
+It use a websocket connection, so the data are propagated realtime.

-## Attention required — yellow flag

-In case some microservice contains mistakes, a yellow flag will appear near the title.

 ## Setup

-In `config` file, define ASAB Microservices as a service:
+In `config` file, define ASAB Instances as a service:

 ```
 module.exports = {